1 day ago

 The 10 best UK spa days to book now ahead of April 12

 We all deserve a bit of rest and relaxation at the moment and where better to soak up the chilled vibes than at these award-winning spas?

-This year has been the year of staycations, with 'spa day near me' seeing a 5000 per cent rise in Google searches versus last year; now with Brexit looming over us, travel to Europe is likely to be increasingly difficult (not to mention Covid), so it's lucky we have such a wealth of amazing, relaxing spas rights on our doorstep to decamp to, including these winners and finalists in the Good Spa Awards 2020.
+Spas are set to reopen their doors on April 12 and we know we're not the only ones desperate to head straight through them; 'spa day near me' has seen a 5000 per cent rise in Google searches versus last year.
+With spa breaks in such high demand, it's lucky we have such a wealth of amazing, relaxing spas rights on our doorstep to decamp to, including these winners and finalists in the Good Spa Awards 2020.

-As with many things in 2020, spa breaks now look a little different to what we're accustomed to; while we used to search for spa weekends, searches for twilight sessions and morning or afternoon spa slots are increasing substantially according to Caitlin Dalton, editor of the Good Spa Guide.
+As with many things in our Covid world, spa breaks are set to look a little different to what we're accustomed to; while we used to search for spa weekends, searches for twilight sessions and morning or afternoon spa slots are increasing substantially according to Caitlin Dalton, editor of the Good Spa Guide.
 "We've seen an average of 159 per cent growth month on month for half-day or evening spa slots.
-With many spas giving guests allocated time slots in the pools and/or thermal facilities, a half-day experience uses the time wisely, with an hour or two in the thermal and wet facilities, an hour for treatment and then lunch."
+With many spas giving guests allocated time slots in the pools and/or thermal facilities, a half-day experience uses the time wisely, with an hour or two in the thermal and wet facilities, an hour for treatment and then lunch [when allowed]."

 Whether you're looking for a full day of chilling or a morning to escape from the world, here are the UK spas to pencil into your diary for next year – we can hear the hot tubs calling already!